Roku TV Remote Not Working: Reasons & DIY Fixes

 [2] Wait for 10 seconds before plugging it back.

-[4] Now, locate the pairing button usually found near the battery compartment.
+[4] Now, locate the pairing button, usually found near the battery compartment.

 Reset Roku Remote

-If the remote fails to pair with your Roku device, you can reset the remote to fix the problem.
+If the remote fails to pair with your Roku device, you can reset the Roku remote to fix the problem.

 Update Roku OS